taolicheng/Women-in-Science/README.md

 # Women-in-Science (WinS)
-> - Seek for novel solutions.
+> - Seek for novel solutions
-> - Turn the echo chamber into real communication and education.
+> - Turn the echo chamber into real communication and education
-> - Educate instead of propaganda
+> - Education instead of propaganda

 - [Existing Problems](#existing-problems)
 - [Interviews and Analyses](#interviews-and-analyses)